Skip to content

 npx lingo.dev@latest i18n --force

-Key rename detection works seamlessly with Lingo.dev's caching system to provide the most efficient localization workflow possible.
+This feature works seamlessly with Lingo.dev's caching system, creating the most efficient localization workflow possible for your development process.